confluentinc/ksql/docs/developer-guide/joins/partition-data.md

 repartitioning, ksqlDB uses the correct format.
 If the data in your {{ site.ak }} topics does not have a suitable key format, see [Key Requirements](syntax-reference.md#key-requirements).

-As the KAFKA format does not support serialize the column name within the data the key column name is not important when it comes to joins.
+The KAFKA format doesn't support serializing the column name within the data, so the key column name is not important when it comes to joins.
 The key column type is important: for the join to be valid both sides must have a key with the same SQL type.